 Then enter the landlords full legal name and current mailing address and add the tenant(s) full names.

-Step 2: Lease Type
+Step 2: Lease Start and End Dates

 - Enter the day and year the tenant is allowed to move-in and move-out of the rental unit.